acusti/onscrolling/README.md

 #### `direction` string

 The scroll axis to monitor.
-Values can be `x` or `horizontal` to trigger when page is scrolled horizontally, or `any` to trigger when page is scrolled in any direction.
+Values can be `x` or `horizontal` to trigger when the page is scrolled horizontally, `y` or `vertical` to trigger when the page is scrolled vertically (the default behavior if not direction is provided), or `any` to trigger when the page is scrolled in any direction.

 #### `callback` function

 The function to call when the page is scrolled.
-It will be passed the current horizontal scroll position to the callback if listening for scrollX changes, or an array `[x,y]` if callback is listening for `any` scroll change.
+It will be passed the current scroll position as a number if listening to a single scroll direction, or an array `[x,y]` if callback is listening for `any` scroll direction change.

 ### onscrolling.remove( fn )